Skip to Main Content

 The wine restaurant format has a specific logic that distinguishes it from a restaurant with a good list.
 In the former, wine selection drives the editorial identity of the operation.
 The kitchen works to complement the cellar rather than the reverse.
 In cities with deep wine cultures, this format is common.
 In Helsinki, where the dining scene is younger and the wine infrastructure has developed more recently, a restaurant built explicitly around this model occupies a narrower lane.

 Vinkkeli's team brought experience from established Helsinki operations before opening on Pieni Roobertinkatu, which gave the project credibility from its first months.
 By 2024 and again in 2025, the Michelin Guide recognised the kitchen with a Plate, the guide's signal that the cooking meets a consistent technical standard without yet reaching star level.
-At the €€€ price point, Vinkkeli sits below the ceiling occupied by The ROOM by Kozeen Shiwan and other tasting-menu formats, which makes it accessible to a wider range of evenings without signalling a compromise on seriousness.
-A Google rating of 4.7 across 666 reviews reflects sustained satisfaction across a large and varied sample, a more reliable indicator than a strong short-term run.
+At the €€€ price point, Vinkkeli sits at about $95 per person, which makes it suitable for a deliberate evening without signalling a compromise on seriousness.
+A Google rating of 4.7 across 698 reviews reflects sustained satisfaction across a large and varied sample.

 Where Vinkkeli Sits in the Broader Finnish Scene